david1u/mint-allow-list/README.md

 - We plan on automating the closure of allow lists based on their inputted termination dates
 - Currently, /list close only closes the list within the airtable.
 We hope to be able to close the spearmint allow list directly in the future.
 - UI fixes where the collab.land bot will tell you you joined an already closed allow list.
+- Will update our code in accordance to the spearmint API changes that we proposed.

 # How to Contribute to this Project